ServicePilot Agents

 • Scripting required

-Open Source Agent Via Windows Agent • Gateway to open source agents
+Open Source Agent Via Windows or Linux Agent • Gateway to open source agents

-• The Windows Agent can aggregate and forward data from third-party agents
+• The Agent can aggregate and forward data from third-party agents

 Status Monitor Windows Desktop • Real-time alert visualization